kaechele/bonaparte/docs/bluetooth_protocol.md

 :return:

-    Returns 2-bytes corresponding to the format described in the
+    Returns 2 bytes corresponding to the format described in the
     <project:#ifc-cmd1> section.

     Example: `0x00E3`